 - UAF's financial statement form and provide supporting documentation showing adequate funding to cover all expenses at UAF, including round-trip transportation to Alaska

-To be accepted into a graduate degree program in the College of Fisheries and Ocean Sciences, applicants must have an eligible faculty member willing to to serve as a major advisor.
-The College of Fisheries and Ocean Sciences typically does not accept students without a funded project.
+To be accepted into a graduate degree program in the College of Fisheries and Ocean Sciences, applicants must have an eligible faculty member willing to serve as a major advisor.
+The College of Fisheries and Ocean Sciences typically does not accept students without a funding source and project identified.

 Spring Semester: September 15th

 Admission to Fisheries Ph.D. program directly from bachelor’s program

 Entering graduate students whose highest earned degree is the baccalaureate are normally admitted as M.S. candidates.
 However, exceptionally able and accomplished students in this category are eligible for direct admission to the Ph.D. program.
 Criteria for direct admission to the Ph.D. program from the baccalaureate are:

 - Endorsement by proposed chair of graduate advisory committee.

 - At least one first-authored manuscript published or accepted for publication in a

 peer-reviewed scientific journal, or receipt of an NSF, NIH, or similar prestigious